 International Online Monitoring of Honeybee Colonies

-What’s being monitored now and what will be possible in the near future?
-How will this priceless information to be collected and analyzed?
-What questions will arise from answers we find?
-Below are what the Center and HiveTool™ make available in a “Hive Monitoring Kit” and what we envision for the near future:
+How is this priceless information being collected and analyzed?
+Follwing are what the Center and HiveTool™ currently make available in a networked Hive Monitoring Kit and what we envision for the near future:

 Temperature and Humidity